liquid4teur/Vagrant/README.md

 # Presentation

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
-It provides easy to configure, reproducible and portable work environments.
+It provides easy to configure, reproducible, customized and portable work environments.
 Vagrant stands on the shoulders of providers like VirtualBox, VMWare, AWS and others.
 In our case, we'll use Vagrant and VirtualBox as a provider.
+It perfectly fits to use virtual machines as isolated sandboxes and to create quickly environments for development & testing (and consequently reduce hardware requirements).

+It's good to know that Vagrant uses a single file format to build, run and manage any VM for almost any hypervisor and drastically reduces the amount of time needed to do so.

+In order to work with Vagrant, there are three important components:
+- The CLI: you will use it to start and stop Vagrant VMs, initialize new Vagrant environments and manage running VMs.
+- The Vagrantfile: it defines Vagrant VMs and is a small program written in Ruby language and executed by the CLI in order to run a Vagrant VM.
+- Vagrant cloud: Hashicorp, the maker of Vagrant, provides a vagrant cloud as an online market place for public virtual machines.
+Users of Vagrant can also publish their own Vagrant VMs publicly or use a private account to restrict access.

 For this demonstration, we are going to use Ubuntu 16.04.